COP14 Drought Preparedness Day: Drought Toolbox delivered

 New Delhi, India – “Drought is a major obstacle to achieving Sustainable Development Goal 15.
 We need to move faster in our fight against drought.
 Let us dust this villain, and mitigate climate change,” said Mr. Ibrahim Thiaw, UNCCD, Executive Secretary in his opening remarks at the Drought Preparedness Day that took place on 11 September at the Rio Conventions Pavilion.

-The UNCCD secretariat dedicated the tenth day of COP14 to the theme of dDrought to present and discuss the success and challenges of the current tools, methodologies and policies that support drought preparedness, across the globe.
+The UNCCD secretariat dedicated the tenth day of COP14 to the theme of drought to present and discuss the success and challenges of the current tools, methodologies and policies that support drought preparedness, across the globe.

 The Drought Preparedness Day was co-organized by UNCCD, The Food and Agriculture Organization of the United Nations (FAO), The Global Water Partnership (GWP) and The World Meteorological Organization (WMO).